 Governor Bullock Statement on Three COVID-19 Deaths in Montana

-MONTANA – Governor Steve Bullock today issued the following statement regarding three deaths of Montanans due to COVID-19.
+MONTANA – Governor Steve Bullock today issued the following statement regarding the deaths of three Montanans due to COVID-19.

-“Today’s news of three losses is a heartbreaking reminder of the threat this virus presents to vulnerable Montanans.
-The Montana way has always been about taking care of our neighbors – and we must strive to continue keeping the health of our neighbors in mind.
-I extend my sympathy to all of the loved ones impacted by these deaths, and I know that everyone in our state will be keeping them in our thoughts.”
+“The gravity of the COVID-19 pandemic cannot be underestimated, especially for our high-risk loved ones and neighbors.
+I know that these losses weigh heavily on us as Montanans and I ask that we commit to protecting the vulnerable in our communities from this deadly virus.”

-Notification of the deaths were provided by RiverStone Health in Yellowstone County and they stem from the COVID-19 outbreak at Canyon Creek Memory Care.
+Two deaths stem from the COVID-19 outbreak at Canyon Creek Memory Care.
+Notification of these deaths were provided by RiverStone Health in Yellowstone County.
+The notification of the third death was provided by Ravalli County Public Health.

 ###